 Your collection administrator, together with the Deep Blue staff at the Library, define the embargo options offered on your deposit form.
 Contact your collection administrator if you have questions.

 For UM faculty and staff, the first step is to either identify a collection to work with, or to create one.
 (The process is different if you are a student.
 See "Who can deposit items in Deep Blue?" above for more information.)
 We encourage you to browse Deep Blue and then contact Library staff at Deep Blue who will assist you in contacting the right collection administrators to gain permission to deposit your work.
-We can also help you create a collection if that's more appropriate.

 To provide searchability beyond simply the full text, depositors must provide: